-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 392) to the starting point 1.
+- Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 410) to touch point 1.
 The TNC offsets the touch probe by the safety clearance in the direction opposite to the defined traverse direction. - 2 Then the TNC positions the touch probe to the entered touch point 1 in the working plane and measures the actual value in the selected axis. - 3 Finally the TNC returns the touch probe to the clearance height and saves the measured coordinate in the following Q parameter.